Tunisian cuisine: Regional cuisines

 Tunisia has different regional aspects.
 Tunisian cuisine varies from north to south, from the coast to the Atlas Mountains, from urban areas to the countryside, and along religious affiliations.

 For instance, the original inhabitants of Tunis (the Beldiya), do not use harissa much; they prefer milder food, and have also developed their own breads and desserts.

 Closer to the Atlas mountain range, game is favoured.
-A diet may be composed of quail, pigeons, squabs, partridge, rabbits and hare.
+A diet may be composed of quail, pigeons, squab, partridge, rabbits and hare.
 In the Cap Bon, people enjoy tuna, anchovies, sardines, sea bass and mackerels.
 On the island of Djerba, where there is a dense Jewish presence, kosher food is consumed.

-Despite the strong presence of fast food and restaurants in Sfax, people from the city enjoy their traditional dishes more than anything else.
+Despite the strong presence of fast-food and restaurants in Sfax, people from the city enjoy their traditional dishes more than anything else.
 Sfaxians tend to add their own touch to the Tunisian cuisine.
 They have staple regional dishes such as marka which is a fish soup to which Sfaxians usually add vermicelli or couscous.
 The soup can also be eaten with barley bread or croutons.
-Charmoula is a dish made of baked raisins, onions and spices, traditionally eaten with salted fish on the First day of Eid al-Fitr.
+Charmoula is a dish made of baked raisins, onions and spices, traditionally eaten with salted fish on the first day of Eid al-Fitr.
 Sfax is also famed for its pastries.
 There are two kinds of Sfaxian pastries: daily pastry (locally called hlou Arbi) like makrouth, doria, and ghraiba, and high-range pastry for weddings and special ceremonies (like baklawa, mlabbes and ka'ak warka).

-The region of Gabes is famous for using hrous seasonning instead of harissa (hrous Gabsi is a paste whose main ingredients are 50% salt pickled onions, 50% dried red chili, unlike harissa which doesn't contain onions).
+The region of Gabes is famous for using hrous seasoning instead of harissa (hrous Gabsi is a paste whose main ingredients are 50% salt pickled onions, 50% dried red chili, unlike harissa which does not contain onions).

 In Djerba, kosher cuisine is available as well as a myriad of restaurants offering a wide range of regional dishes like rouz djerbi and mainly seafood-based meals.